physician's surrogacy - tips for becoming a surrogate mother

 • What does post-delivery contact look like, and is that formalized in the agreement?

-Tip 6: Prepare Physically and Mentally for the Embryo Transfer
+Tip 6: Prepare for the Embryo Transfer — Physically and Mentally

 The embryo transfer itself is a short, low-intervention procedure — similar to a pap smear in terms of discomfort — and it doesn’t require anesthesia.
-What takes preparation is the medication protocol leading up to it.
-You’ll take medications to prepare your uterine lining, with monitoring appointments to confirm timing.
+What takes preparation is the hormone medication protocol leading up to it.

 The two-week wait after transfer — before a pregnancy test confirms results — is the stage surrogates most commonly describe as mentally challenging.
 A few things that help: